FelicityRC/fc-games-project-be/README.md

 PostgreSQL v14.5

-## You will need to create two .env files for your project:
+## You will need to create two .env files

 .env.test and .env.development.
 Into each, add PGDATABASE=<database_name_here>, with the correct database name for that environment (see /db/setup.sql for the database names).
 Double check that these .env files are .gitignored.